Frequently Asked Questions

 Comparison Questions

-How does RAVA compare to MakerDAO RWA vaults?
+How does RAVA compare to static LTV models?

 How does RAVA compare to NAV oracle providers?

 Most NAV oracles just republish quarterly NAV reports.
-RAVA transforms NAV into settlement values that adjust continuously based on market conditions.
+RAVA transforms NAV into haircuts and discounts that adjust continuously based on market conditions.
 Much more suitable for lending and liquidations.